-This is a cheese that can be used as a Party Dip or a Spread.
+This is spreadable cheese can be used as a party dip or spread, and when I bring it it’s always a big hit.
 I remember Schmelz or Kochkäse from my childhood.
 I tried different variations, my favorite is Beer Cheese with Brie.
-You can add a half of bier at the end for dipping pretzels.
-Always remember, the mixture gets thicker when cooled.

 1. Beer cheese: Prepare the basic recipe without the parmesan.
 Turn off stove on low, add a cubed half brie, 1 tsp granulated garlic, 1 tbsp.
 Mustard, juice of a half Lemon and 1/2 cup beer to your liking at the end.
 Season with salt and pepper

 2. With Riesling: Use basic recipe, then add Riesling or Champagne and juice of 1/2 lemon (no garlic or caraway seeds)

 Follow the recipe below and use any of these different variations: